openstack/ironic/doc/source/deploy/user-guide.rst

 Logical Architecture
 ====================

-To successfully deploy the Ironic service in cloud, the administrator users need to understand the logical architecture.
-The below diagram shows the basic components that form the Ironic service, the relation of Ironic service with other OpenStack services and the logical flow of a boot instance request resulting in the provisioning of a physical server.
+The diagram below shows the logical architecture.
+It shows the basic components that form the Ironic service, the relation of Ironic service with other OpenStack services and the logical flow of a boot instance request resulting in the provisioning of a physical server.